ipleiria-robotics/indoor_positioning_uwb/software/README.md

 ## Overview

 On this folder the Python scripts and dataset are presented that we used to generate the position data and then analyse it later.
 The scripts are separated by folders depending on wich function.
+The main principle of this part of the repository is to collect the ranges measured from the Indoor Localization System using the Decawave's UWB kit's we installed and use a pos-processing analysis to study the error on the ranges and position.
+The ranges are obtained by the Tag device and the position is calcualted after.
+The method to compute the position using the ranges obtained was the Iterative Least-square.

 ### Python packages